 Years ago, the very word “Mod Podge” intimidated me because I had no idea what to do with it.
 Now, I’m obsessed with the stuff!

 I love nothing more than introducing my friends and followers to all the DIY decoupage projects you can make, especially as a beginner crafter.
+This wooden sign craft is no exception.

 In it, you’ll find all the tips and techniques you need for a wide variety of decoupage projects.
+You may also want to visit my photo transfer to wood tutorial for a great gift idea using a slightly different technique.

 Making a DIY Decoupage Sign on Wood